otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 options are only available in DHCP.

-While this proposal does not resolve the DHCP vs RA debate, it proposes a solution to the problem of a very slow process of standardizing new options, and the IETF spending an inordinate amount of time arguing over new configuration options.
+While this proposal does not resolve the DHCP vs RA debate, it proposes a solution to the problem of a very slow process of standardizing new Router Advertisement options, and the IETF spending an inordinate amount of time arguing over new configuration options in Router Advertisements.
+It is possible in the future to use the new universal option in DHCP, since this would lead to additional conflict resolution an additional document will need to be considered for that.

 # Conventions